 Jieyi Tan

-My name is Jieyi Tan(谭杰议), I’m currently an undergraduate student at the School of Remote Sensing and Information Engineering, Wuhan University, under the supervision of Prof. Yansheng Li.
-My research interests focus on Multi-modal Remote Sensing Foundation Model and its applications in Geoscience and Human Health
+My name is Jieyi Tan(谭杰议), I’m currently a master's student at the School of Remote Sensing and Information Engineering, Wuhan University, under the supervision of Prof. Yansheng Li.
+My research interests focus on Spatio-Temporal Foundation Model and its applications in Geoscience

 .